0xCarti/InvoiceManager/README.md

 ```bash
 docker compose up --build
 ```

+The compose file also starts a [Mailpit](https://github.com/axllent/mailpit) SMTP sink for local development, exposed on port `1025` for SMTP and `8025` for its web UI.
+By default the web application is configured to send mail through this relay using the service hostname `mailpit`.

 The repository includes an `import_files` directory containing example CSV files that can be used as templates for data imports.